 The 3287 Printer has a nominal print speed of 80 characters per second (Models 1 and 1C) or 120 characters per second (Models 2 and 2C).
 A print operation can be initiated by application programs or by the operator using the Copy key.
-The 'C' versions of the 3287 Printers provide color printing.
+The Models 1C and 2C can print in color.